Skip to main content

 About your new account with Aware Super

-Your account will transfer from TelstraSuper Defined Benefit Division 2 benefit to the Aware Super Defined Benefit – Telstra Plan.
+Your account transferred from TelstraSuper Defined Benefit Division 2 benefit to the Aware Super Defined Benefit – Telstra Plan.

 A Product Disclosure Statement (PDS) about your new product will be included with your welcome letter from Aware Super in May 2026.
-You can also download the PDS and Guide via aware.com.au/pds from April 30 2026.
+You can also download the PDS and Guide via aware.com.au/pds.

 If you leave your Telstra Group employer after the merger, your benefit will generally be transferred to Aware Super Future Saver Employer Sponsored and Personal.